rsdoiel/antenna/archives/2024/going_electric_2024.43.md

 ---

-## Uber-backed Wayve to test ‘Tesla like’ self-driving software on US roads
+## Move over Waymo, here comes Wayve: a new self-driving player in California

 date: 2024-10-24, from: Electrek Feed